kidwithahalo/Semester-Notes-IITK/23 24 1st/ESO213/Lecture 16 - 213.md

 ### <span  style = "color:dodgerblue">Questions to track </span>
 + Industrial applications for crystal growth science (Barite in Oil Pipes)
   > Barite is used because _it is very dense (so you don't have use much), chemically inert (so_ it won't react with anything) and perhaps most importantly, cheap.

++ Healing (heat treatment) may reconstitute the structure.
+How and why ?

 <hr>